Sleepless (2001 film): Critical reception

 Sleepless received a mixed response from critics.
-On film review aggregator website Rotten Tomatoes the film has an approval rating of 50% based on ten reviews, and is certified "rotten".
+On film review aggregator website Rotten Tomatoes the film has an approval rating of 55% based on 11 reviews, and is certified "rotten".
 BBC Online wrote, "If this movie commits one crime, it's that the rest of it is never quite as good as the bravura opening.
 Don't let your guard down, though, because there are some cruelly well executed set-pieces that are enrobed in a constant sense of dread."
 AllMovie gave the film a generally negative review, writing, "this feels like an Argento retread – the murder mystery recalls his 1971 Cat o' Nine Tails a little too much, and the overly familiar horrific elements (pace, editing, music, screaming) have little impact."

+Home media

+The film was released on Blu-Ray and 4K Blu-Ray by Vinegar Syndrome in November 2025.